-Around February of 1994, desperately needing help with the responsibility of running the company, I enlisted the help of my dearest friend, Etienne Muson, a person with an unbelievable blend of computer and business skills whom he always admired as someone who could dive in and get the job done regardless of the circumstances.
+Around February of 1994, desperately needing help with the responsibility of running the company, I enlisted the help of my dearest friend, Etienne Muson, a person with an unbelievable blend of computer and business skills whom I always admired as someone who could dive in and get the job done regardless of the circumstances.

 I felt I had finally found the other half of the team I had been searching for.
 Soon after, we had leased a 3,700 square foot property and moved the company.

 Tragically, three weeks later, I received a devastating phone call that Etienne had been killed in a small plane crash while on an overnight business trip to clean up the last of his previous business obligations.
 His wife, Kathy, remained with the company and helped me continue to build IQS.

 Times were difficult through the summer of 1994, due to the unexpected loss of Etienne, but it seemed as though the company was blessed and finally all the hard work, long hours and dedication paid off.
 Sales and recognition began growing rapidly and I managed to create additional products that enhanced the power of SAW, and soon SAW became a force to reckon with in the audio production industry.

 Near the end of that summer I took notice of a new product that Yamaha had released - the ProMix 01, midi controllable mixer.
 This was a revolutionary product that had a particular appeal to me.